jacktan165/micado-interview/backend/README.md

 ## Setup

-- Run `docker-compose up -d micado-interview-db`
+- Run `docker-compose up -d micado-interview-db`. _Wait until the database is loaded, you can verify it is ready via `docker-compose logs`_.
 - Run `yarn`
 - Run `yarn mapCsvToDb` once to populate the database.
 - Run `yarn start`